The following products are our top 3 brain supplements for quick reference. More detailed reviews + 7 more options

 Not only that, but in today’s society, there are soo many distractions that make it nearly impossible to focus.
 Studies show that no matter how good at multitasking you think you are, focusing on one task at a time is always better.
 In fact, your brain can only focus on one thing at a time.
 Good multitaskers have what I like to call, mental agility.
 That being said, the main factors you should consider when buying a brain supplement are how well the product boosts focus, mental agility, memory and of course, overall brain health.

 Now lets jump into the detailed reviews.
 Having recently graduated from a tough college, I am no stranger to brain supplements.
 The following (in order of awesomeness) are my top ranking brain supplements.*

 1. SmartX by Cerebral Success

 SmartX comes in as our #1 pick… as expected seeing as we created it.
 We study, test, and review supplements all day, every day.
 So who better to create a top-notch brain supplement than us?
 Cerebral Success has had products on the market for 3 years and recently won investment from Barbara Corcoran on Shark Tank!

 SmartX contains the best, science backed nootropic brain supplement ingredients available.
 This product is manufactured by a 3rd party GMP certified facility and 3rd party purity tested.
-In a recent clinical study, SmartX was shown to increase processing speed by 26%, improve memory reaction speed by 14%, and increase brain waves correlated to focus by 55%.
+In a recent clinical study, SmartX was shown to increase processing speed by 26%, improve memory reaction speed by 14%, and increase brain waves correlated to focus by 55% after only 7 days!
 Few companies bother spending the money to conduct studies.. but we did.

 If putting our own product in the number one position seems too bias – we have included 9 other satisfactory options.